Ian ‘Thommo’ Thomson

 Australia/Sweden – Director – email@example.com

 Born just south of Gothenburg in Sweden, Annika grew up on the coastline with her parents teaching her sailing and a respect of the ocean.
 She fell in love with the water and wanted more so started diving in 1992 before she became a Dive Instructor in 2003.
 Moving to Australia soon after, she found her new home on the Great Barrier Reef where she used her passion for the ocean to show tourists the underwater world.
 Having developed a love for photography she now dives to capture the pure beauty of the oceans.
 Her passion for sailing lead to a commercial skippers ticket in 2005 so she could continue working and living on and in the water.
 Now an integral part of the Ocean Crusaders team, her primary campaigns are based around educating people about Beach Debris and why Balloons are not good for our environment.
-She also heads up our Swedish operations.
+She also works on our Swedish operations.

 Sunshine Coast Manager (Australia) – firstname.lastname@example.org